Suggested links

 What Is Hydrocodone Detox?

-The body naturally goes through a detox process as it eliminates hydrocodone from your system.
-However, medical detox is an official type of treatment where patients can receive medical care and support while their body adjusts to the lack of hydrocodone.
+The body naturally goes through a detox process as it eliminates hydrocodone from its system.
+However, medical detox is an official type of treatment in which patients can receive medical care and support while their bodies adjust to the lack of hydrocodone.

 Treatment for hydrocodone detox will be very similar to detoxing from other prescription opioids (i.e., codeine, oxycodone, fentanyl, etc.) and can include: